indie folk blues singer/songwriter acoustic guitarist

 It’s nice to finally be who I always was.

-Vintage blues pieces that have great melodies, reworking the lyrics so I can throw myself into the song.
+Vintage blues pieces, reworking the lyrics so I can throw myself into the song.

 “I’m gonna roam this old highway, I might sit … but I will never stay”